Homemade Coconut Butter

 I know I’m excited to find more uses for this coconut butter!
 Have you had it?
 What have you made?
 I’d love to hear your experiences in the comments!

-- 5 cups (approximately 1lb) unsweetened shredded coconut
+- 2 1/2 cups unsweetened shredded coconut (aka desiccated coconut)

-- Using a Blendtec and Twister Jar, blend half of the shredded coconut at a time, twisting the Twister Lid counter-clockwise as needed, until liquified.
+- Using a Blendtec and Twister Jar, blend 2 1/2 cups of shredded coconut at a time, twisting the Twister Lid counter-clockwise as needed, until liquified.
 I used the ice cream button (medium-high speed for 45 seconds.)

 - Pour coconut butter into a microwaveable container with a lid for storage.
 The coconut butter will solidify as it sits at room temperature.
 Store in a cool place, but it does not have to be refrigerated.